-Celebrating more than 80 years of service, the Service League of Cherokee County presents the 51st Annual Ball and the 7th Annual "Dancing for the Children" Celebrity Dance Challenge Competition!
+Celebrating more than 80 years of service, the Service League of Cherokee County presented the 51st Annual Ball and the 7th Annual "Dancing for the Children" Celebrity Dance Challenge Competition!

-The Service League of Cherokee County will present its 51st Annual Ball and popular "Dancing for the Children" celebrity dance challenge on Saturday, April 29, 2017 from 6:00 p.m. to midnight at the Northside Hospital Cherokee Conference Center located at 1130 Bluffs Parkway in Canton, Georgia.
+The Service League of Cherokee County presented its 51st Annual Ball and popular "Dancing for the Children" celebrity dance challenge on Saturday, April 29, 2017 from 6:00 p.m. to midnight at the Northside Hospital Cherokee Conference Center located at 1130 Bluffs Parkway in Canton, Georgia.

-Dancers competing in the competition are local celebrities and dignitaries who have committed to raising a minimum of $3,000 each in sponsorship dollars, while also training and partnering with professional dance instructors in preparation for the competition.
-Additionally, each professional dance instructor donates their time and talents to work diligently to train their celebrity dance partners.
+Dancers who competed in the competition are local celebrities and dignitaries who committed to raising a minimum of $3,000 each in sponsorship dollars, while also training and partnering with professional dance instructors in preparation for the competition.
+Additionally, each professional dance instructor donated their time and talents to work diligently to train their celebrity dance partners.

-Money raised from ticket purchases, sponsorships and donations to this event are used to meet the needs of the children of Cherokee County, providing necessities such as medical care, dental and vision care, clothing, scholarships, camps and much more.
+Money raised from ticket purchases, sponsorships and donations to this event will be used to meet the needs of the children of Cherokee County, providing necessities such as medical care, dental and vision care, clothing, scholarships, camps and much more.